tsmeets9/Thesis_work/README.md

 # Thesis_work
-In this repository, the implemented code can be found for the Master thesis 'On-chip compression of feature maps for embedded deep learning'.
+In this repository, the implemented code and some information about OpenLane can be found for the Master thesis 'On-chip compression of feature maps for embedded deep learning'.

 In this folder can be found: